 As its code name suggests, RD 001 was the first product of the GMH Research and Development section, staffed by a small squad of engineers working in conjunction with the Advanced Styling Group at the Fishermans Bend Technical Centre.
 RD 001 stood just 990mm high and had no doors in the conventional sense.
-An electro-mechanically powered canopy swung forward over the front wheels, combining with twin “astronaut type” power elevator seats which rose up and pivoted forward, along with the steering column, for ease of access.
-Occupants were lowered to a semi-reclining position and the roof closed over.
-The car could not be started until the canopy was locked down, the seats fully lowered and the driver”s fully retractable, automatically locking seat belt secured.
-Among other safety, innovations were a foam-lined fuel tank, integral headrests, digital readouts, interior padding, and a fire warning system.
+An electro-mechanically powered canopy swung forward over the front wheels, combining with twin “astronaut type” power elevator seats which rose and pivoted forward, along with the steering column, for ease of access.
+Occupants were lowered to a semi-reclining position, and the roof closed over.
+The car could not be started until the canopy was locked down, the seats fully lowered, and the driver”s fully retractable, automatically locking seat belt secured.
+Other safety innovations were a foam-lined fuel tank, integral headrests, digital readouts, interior padding, and a fire warning system.

 The wind tunnel-tested fiberglass body was finished in an experimental aluminum flake-based metallic orange paint and mounted on a steel box-section perimeter frame with rubber insulated mountings.
 Under the Hurricane”s pivoting engine hood, set forward of the rear axle, was an experimental 253 cubic inch Holden-designed and built V8 with a four-barrel carburetor.